We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 I love cooking, but squeezing in the time to prepare a meal from scratch can be hard.
-Cooking aside, the prep and cleaning work cut deeply into time I should spend binge-watching content.
-Brava’s intelligent, app-connected countertop oven promises to free up time to let me cook while leaving enough hours in the day to watch all of Chernobyl in a single night.
+Cooking aside, the prep and cleaning work cut deeply into the time I should spend binge-watching content.
+Brava’s intelligent, app-connected countertop oven promises to free up time to let me cook while leaving enough hours in the day to watch all of Squid Games in a single night.
 That promise, however, comes at a price.

-Typically priced at $1,095, with the included accessories, the Brava—which is about the size of a microwave—costs as much as a full-fledged stove.
+Typically priced at $1,295, with the included accessories, the Brava oven—which is about the size of a microwave—costs as much as a full-fledged stove.
 To offset the cost a bit, Brava offers a payment plan of $45 a month.
 While you are spending more initially, I’d argue that you will end up spending less in the long term, especially if you usually eat out or get delivery.
-Based off of delivery tips and restaurant markups on deliveries, the monthly cost pays for itself.
+Based on delivery tips and restaurant markups on deliveries, the monthly cost pays for itself.

 Before you start using the smart oven, they offer a live video tutorial with a Brava employee that walks you through the process.
 Here they explain how to use the oven and answer any questions you might have.
 I found this super helpful and appreciated the starter recipe recommendations.
 Brava also has a Facebook group for users to share tips and recipes.
 Getting to know your Brava is necessary since it works inherently differently than your regular oven.